dirkroorda/laf-fabric/docs/taskwriting.rst

 =======================================
 The main thing the workbench needs to know about your task is a declaration of what data the task will use.
-The task needs to tell which feature data should be loaded and whether XML identifier tables should be loaded.
+The task needs to tell whether to load the primary data (with the region information), which feature data should be loaded and whether XML identifier tables should be loaded.
-Both must be specified separately for nodes and edges.
+Some of these must be specified separately for nodes and edges.

 The feature specification takes the form a dictionary, keyed by annotation spaces first and then by kind (node or edge).
 Under those keys the declaration proceeds